dream-num/Luckysheet/docs/guide/data.md

     ## order
     - Type：Number
     - Default：0
-    - Usage： The order of the worksheets, it will increase when a worksheet is added, starting from 0
+    - Usage： The index of the worksheets, it will increase when a worksheet is added, starting from 0

     ------------
     ## hide